sfinkenhdz/choose-your-own/choose/story_text_draft_2.md

   CHOICE 10: INVITE TO COOPERATE: Great choice!

     OUTCOME 8: SUCCESS WITH SHELTER
-    Not surprisingly, this hungry, collaborative group is more than happy to join our efforts to rebuild humanity.
+    Not surprisingly, this hungry, collaborative group is more than happy to join our efforts.

+    The walk to our final destination is a long one.
+They are all the way down by the river.
+And, the final group is considered quite lazy by the others.

+    Should we go, or skip it?

 ---------------
-CHOICE15: Go to lazy group
-Our walk to our final destination is a long one.
-They are all the way down by the river.
+CHOICE15: Let's go!
+-- to outcome 14

 CHOICE16:
 Name: Who needs them?